-Whilst Melbourne was known as the 'friendly Games', the exception occurred in the water polo competition.
+While Melbourne was known as the 'friendly Games', an exception occurred in the water polo competition.
 Amid the backdrop of the Hungarian Revolution, the USSR and Hungary played out their political differences in a spiteful encounter that required police to shepherd away angry spectators near the end.
 Hungary enjoyed the last laugh, winning the Semi-Final 4-0 and then taking the gold.
-A film 'Children of Glory', includes a re-enactment of the 'blood in the water' match (below) whilst a documentary 'Freedom's Fury' (produced by Quentin Tarantino and Lucy Liu, narrated by Mark Spitz) reunites players from both sides who tell the story of the 'bloodiest game in Olympic history'.
+A film 'Children of Glory' includes a re-enactment of the 'blood in the water' match (below) whilst a documentary 'Freedom's Fury' (produced by Quentin Tarantino and Lucy Liu, narrated by Mark Spitz) reunites players from both sides who tell the story of the 'bloodiest game in Olympic history'.

 Melbourne Sports & Entertainment Centre